xing/hops/packages/development-proxy/README.md

 `fetch GET /api/data` -> Is proxied to https://example.org/, results in `https://example.org/api/data` being requested.

-If more flexibility is needed, `proxy` can also be configured as an object, where the keys represent express route matchers to be proxied and the values configure the respective proxy.
-In the config, any [http-proxy-middleware option](https://github.com/chimurai/http-proxy-middleware#options) can be used.
+If more flexibility is needed, `proxy` can also be configured as an object, where the keys represent express route matchers to be proxied and `target` to configure the respective proxy target.

 `.hopsrc.js`